Bangladesh at the Cricket World Cup: Record by opponents

+Tournament history

-Bangladesh at 1999 Cricket World Cup
+1999 Cricket World Cup

-Bangladesh for the first time participated in Cricket World Cup in this edition as an associate member and were placed in the Group B. Bangladesh played their first ever World cup match against New Zealand at County Ground in Chelmsford and they eventually lost the match by 6 wickets being bundled out for just mere 116 runs in first innings.
+Bangladesh for the first time participated in the Cricket World Cup in this edition as an associate member and was placed in Group B. Bangladesh played their first-ever World Cup match against New Zealand at County Ground in Chelmsford, and they eventually lost the match by 6 wickets, being bundled out for a mere 116 runs in the first innings.
 They also lost their second group match against West Indies by 7 wickets.
-However Bangladesh tasted their first World Cup victory against another associate nation Scotland in their third group match courtesy of Minhajul Abedin's well made 68* where they defeated Scotland by 22 runs.
+However, Bangladesh tasted their first World Cup victory against another associate nation, Scotland, in their third group match, courtesy of Minhajul Abedin's well-made 68* where they defeated Scotland by 22 runs.

-However Bangladesh returned to their losing circle again in their next match against Australia where Australia beat them by 7 wickets.
-But in their very next match they stunned the cricket world by defeating Pakistan, the Champion of 1992 Cricket World Cup by 62 runs courtesy of good batting efforts of Akram Khan, Shahriar Hossain and a match winning bowling effort by Khaled Mahmud.
-This win also helped them acquiring Test status in the very next year.
+However, Bangladesh returned to losing again in their next match against Australia, where Australia beat them by 7 wickets.
+But in their very next match, they stunned the cricket world by defeating Pakistan, the champion of the 1992 Cricket World Cup.
+This win also helped them acquire Test status in the very next year.

-After the Group stage Bangladesh finished at fifth position with 2 wins and 3 losses.
-Though Bangladesh could not make way to the Super Six stage but they returned to country with some moderate performances.
+After the group stage Bangladesh finished in fifth position with 2 wins and 3 losses.
+Though Bangladesh could not make their way to the Super Six stage, they returned home with some moderate performances.